 Chris wants to make sure nobody has to go through a negative experience.
 Even if people take a job to get money, he hopes to support them within the organization.
 It’s important to have grit and do as much as you can, and then let things be.
 You can’t take bad experiences home to your family.
 Chris does what he does for himself, to support his family, and because he loves people.
 When you do things for the right reasons you’ll shine through even though you have bad days.

-Connect with Christopher on LinkedIn if you want to chat with her directly.
+Connect with Christopher on LinkedIn if you want to chat with him directly.
 Sign up for Epoch’s newsletter to be in the know for our next Experts in Employee Experience webinar and other Employee Experience events!

 Key learnings from our webinar with Katy Carrigan and Brittany Fiore.